haykox/Project-Irinka/README.md

-# Project-Irinka
+# Fizix Demo

-JavaScript 3D Game Engine for HTML5 Canvas
+This is a demo of the *Fizix* Javascript Game Engine.